 Australia to PH: Cooperation with IAEA on nuclear safety assured

 At a glance

-"The Philippines appreciates the efforts of the AUKUS parties to provide information and developments on AUKUS, and in this regard, notes their recent announcement," the agency said.
+"The Philippines appreciates the efforts of the AUKUS parties to provide information and developments on AUKUS, and in this regard, notes their recent announcement," it said.

-The DFA said they "are essential to our national development and to the security of the region."
+While Beijing, with which Manila also has strong ties, objected the deal, Manila said the submarine purchase "are essential to our national development and to the security of the region."

-"We consider it important for these arrangements to uphold ASEAN's central role in the regional security architecture, and reinforce an international rules-based order that underpins regional security and development," it said.
+"We consider it important for these arrangements to uphold ASEAN's central role in the regional security architecture, and reinforce an international rules-based order that underpins regional security and development," DFA said.

 The Australian embassy said it welcomes the views of the Philippine government, including of the DFA.